jenka13all/dl-healthcare-final-project/convae/README.md

 The ConvAE repository also does not provide guidance for formatting real EHR data: this information has to be gleaned from careful reading of the study, examination of the code, and comparison to the sample data.

 In my repository, I attempt to provide this guidance.
-By following the steps, you should have formatted MIMIC-3 data that can be used for clustering (as in the ConvAE study) or in other downstream prediction tasks.
+By following the steps, you should end up with formatted MIMIC-3 data that can be used for clustering (as in the ConvAE study) or in other downstream prediction tasks.
 I have focused on the phenotype prediction task described in the Benchmarks study.
 [2]